alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 └── yarn.lock
 ```

-To start, I navigate to the project directory and created a _package.json_ file.
+To start, I navigate to the project directory and create a _package.json_ file.
 (I'm using Parcel as my bundler, so swap it out if you'd like to use sonething different.)

 _package.json:_